andrew-chapman-bc/MP1/README.md

 It then takes the system time and tells the user what was sent, to where, and at what time

 In tcpS.go
+TODO:ADD MORE HERE

+###Shortcomings and Potential Improvemnts
+As of right now, each process and only send out one message each

+One way to improve this would be to have the user's input go through a goroutine which can constantly read messages and parse them to send to the sever

+We are also sending raw strings over TCP channels, which in any situation more complex than the one string we are sending, would be ineffiecnt

+Can improve by using JSON or GOB encoding

+There could also be a stop command which closes the channels and does not require the user to use command c